QasimFullStackDeveloper/JWT-or-JSON-Web-Token-Demo/README.md

 - 📄 Fully Commented Code
 - 💡 Easy to Understand for Beginners
 - 🧪 Ready-to-Run using **SQLite** (no need for SQL Server or migrations)
+- Scalar Freindly and Beautiful UI For Easily Testing the APIs

 ## 📌 Key Features